Manjimup, Western Australia: Tourism

 Manjimup's tourist attractions include the Diamond Tree fire lookout; the Four Aces, which are four 75 m karri trees over 400 years old; One Tree Bridge, a bridge made of a single karri tree; Fonty's Pool; a timber museum called Manjimup Timber Park; and timber sawmills including Deanmill.
 During wildflower season from October to December, the King Jarrah Heritage Trail is home to various native flowers.

 Since 2001, an annual cherry festival has been held in December.
 The three-day festival features the crowning of the cherry king and queen and a cherry pit spitting competition, and is attended by some 5,000 visitors.
 In 1980, Manjimup held its first motocross event, named the Manjimup 15000 International Motocross in honour of the $15,000 prize for first place.
 The event was held annually in June until it was cancelled in 2006 due to public liability insurance issues and a lack of volunteers.
 In 2005, the event drew 6,000 spectators and 340 competitors from Australia, New Zealand and the United States.
 The event began running again in 2009.

-The Manjimup Heritage Park was voted the Western Australia's joint Favourite Playground in 2021.